 Nearly half of respondents either incorrectly identified the SBOE's role or could not identify it at all.
 Even families who recognize the name of the agency cannot, in many cases, describe why its work matters to them.
 The SBOE's own 2023 governance report acknowledged the same concern from the public-input side (D.C.
 State Board of Education, 2023).
 A short, sustained public-education campaign, built into school-enrollment season, the Pathways Guide, and the SBOE election cycle, would close the knowledge half of the familiarity gap directly.

-The DC Pathways family resource library, 22 documents in English and Spanish, including the comprehensive DC Education Pathways Guide, an at-a-glance handout, FAQ documents, interactive checklists, a schools and programs directory, sample letters and templates, comparison charts, and quick reference cards, is one operational answer to the four recommendations above.
-Each product is written at a 6th–8th grade reading level, published in Spanish in parallel, and distributed through channels (community partners, school front offices, neighborhood social media groups) that the survey identifies as the channels families actually use.
-The library is free, requires no login, and is built to be reproduced and adapted by the SBOE, OSSE, and partner organizations under a permissive license.
+The DC Pathways family resource library (22 documents in English and Spanish) is one operational answer to these recommendations.
+Each product is written at a 6th–8th grade reading level, published in Spanish in parallel, and distributed through the channels the survey identifies as the channels families actually use.
+The library is free, requires no login, and is built to be reproduced by the SBOE, OSSE, and partner organizations.

-This study should be read in that context: it is the empirical case for an intervention that is already partly built.
-The remaining work is institutional adoption, by the SBOE for its own communications, by OSSE for its English-learner family communications, and by the D.C.
-Council for the funding line that would make the work sustainable.
+This study is the empirical case for an intervention that is already partly built.
+The remaining work is institutional adoption by the SBOE, OSSE, and the D.C.
+Council.

-The findings underline an equity concern that deserves explicit attention.
-The two groups that this study finds least well-served by current SBOE communication, non-English-speaking households and families east of the Anacostia River, are also the groups that District-level evidence consistently identifies as facing the largest gaps in school outcomes, broadband access, and post-secondary opportunity (Coffin & Cordes, 2024; Mironova & Spievack, 2019).
-A communication strategy that does not specifically prioritize those groups will, by default, widen those gaps.
-The dual-capacity framework's emphasis on trust-building and equity (Mapp & Bergman, 2019) is the relevant operational guidance.
+The findings underline an equity concern.
+The two groups least well-served by current SBOE communication, non-English-speaking households and families east of the Anacostia River, are also the groups facing the largest gaps in school outcomes, broadband access, and post-secondary opportunity (Coffin & Cordes, 2024; Mironova & Spievack, 2019).
+A strategy that does not prioritize those groups will widen the gaps.

-None of the five recommendations above requires new authority.
-Translation, plain-language editing, community-messenger partnerships, and opt-in distribution lists are line items that already exist in District agencies.
+None of the five recommendations requires new authority.
+Translation, plain-language editing, community-messenger partnerships, and opt-in distribution lists already exist in District agencies.
 The marginal cost is staff time and a coordinated standard.
-The marginal benefit, on the evidence of this and prior studies, is the difference between an awareness rate of 84% that produces correct identification 52% of the time and one that closes that gap.
+The marginal benefit is closing the gap between 84% recognizing the SBOE and 52% correctly identifying its role.

-The 102-respondent sample, while sufficient to detect the medium-to-large language effect on H2, was underpowered for the ward-level chi-squared test of H1.
-Wards 2 (n = 4) and 3 (n = 5) violated the conventional cell-size rule (Kim, 2017; McHugh, 2013), and the high overall awareness rate (84.3%) compressed the variance the test could detect.
-Convenience sampling further restricts generalizability; respondents who chose to take an online survey on education policy may already be more engaged than the broader population, which would inflate awareness rates (Andrade, 2020; Stratton, 2021).
+The 102-respondent sample was sufficient to detect H2's language effect but underpowered for H1's ward-level chi-squared test (Wards 2 and 3 violated the cell-size rule).
+Convenience sampling further restricts generalizability; respondents who chose this online survey may be more engaged than the broader population (Andrade, 2020).

-Online distribution likely under-samples families without reliable broadband, disproportionately families in Wards 5, 7, and 8 (Mironova & Spievack, 2019).
-This is a meaningful limit for a study about communication-equity.
-A future round should pair the online instrument with paper-and-pencil distribution at community partner sites and with in-language phone interviewing.
+Online distribution likely under-samples families without reliable broadband, disproportionately Wards 5, 7, and 8 (Mironova & Spievack, 2019).
+A future round should pair the online instrument with paper-and-pencil distribution and in-language phone interviewing.

-The 18.6% Amharic share in this sample exceeds any District- or federal-level tabulation of Amharic-speaking D.C. parents.
-The widely repeated claim that the D.C. metro area is home to the largest Ethiopian community outside Ethiopia is supported by community-source estimates that range from ~40,000 (American Community Survey) to 200,000+ (community estimates) (District of Columbia Public Library, 2024; Schwartz, 2016).
-The Amharic figure in this study should therefore be read as a feature of the sample, and as evidence that an Amharic-language outreach effort can find an audience, not as a population estimate.
+The 18.6% Amharic share exceeds any District- or federal-level tabulation of Amharic-speaking D.C. parents.
+Estimates of D.C. metro's Ethiopian community range from ~40,000 (ACS) to 200,000+ (community estimates).
+The Amharic share here is a feature of the sample, not a population estimate.

 This is a single-time-point study.
 It cannot speak to how awareness, understanding, or communication preferences shift over time, in response to specific events, or across enrollment seasons.
 A longitudinal panel would be the appropriate follow-up.